Olical/bonsai/README.md

 # Bonsai [![Build Status](https://travis-ci.org/Olical/bonsai.svg?branch=master)](https://travis-ci.org/Olical/bonsai) [![Clojars Project](https://img.shields.io/clojars/v/olical/bonsai.svg)](https://clojars.org/olical/bonsai)

-Minimal state management and rendering for [ClojureScript][].
+Declarative DOM rendering with integrated state management for [ClojureScript][].

+## To do

+ * [ ] `bonsai.tree` - Tools to work with hiccup like trees.
+Mostly just to generate change sets between them.
+ * [ ] `bonsai.dom` - Mount and render trees into the DOM using `bonsai.tree` for change detection.
+ * [ ] `bonsai.html` - Render a tree to HTML.
+The ClojureScript should be able to continue where the Clojure left off through hydration.
+ * [ ] Full documentation of all public functions including examples.
+ * [ ] Implement my tiny todo app with this instead of Reagent.
+ * [ ] Implement another Game of Life using this instead of re-frame.

-## Example
+## Potential usage

-This is just an outline of what I want it to be like.
+This is just an outline of what I want usage to be like.

 ```clojure
 (defn inc-value [state]